PrintDURATION: 5 days

-Under CAA rules (which stem from EC Regulation No 785/2004) you are required to hold suitable insurance when conducting your Flight Assessment.
-There are policies that will cover you just for your Flight Assessment as well as regular annual policies that will cover you for ongoing flying.
-You must provide evidence of your insurance to the examiner prior to the start of your Flight Assessment.
+Under CAA rules (which stem from EC Regulation No 785/2004) you are required to hold suitable insurance when conducting your flight assessment.
+There are policies that will cover you just for your flight assessment as well as regular annual policies that will cover you for ongoing flying.
+You must provide evidence of your insurance to the examiner prior to the start of your flight assessment.

-3 days – Level 3 CAA Remote Pilot Course
+First 3 days – Level 3 CAA Remote Pilot Course

-4 days – leading to a Level 4 CAA Small Unmanned Operator PfCO Course
+Remaining 2 days – leading to a Level 4 CAA Small Unmanned Operator PfCO Course

 By the end of this course you will be able to: